Prosecutor calls Maldives' extension of state of emergency unconstitutional: sources, media

 When parliament approved the extension of emergency, the ruling party legislators also sought a Supreme Court opinion through a resolution on the approval without the quorum.

+In his request to extend the emergency, Yameen said a threat to national security had not diminished and a constitutional crisis had not been resolved.

+Yameen imposed a state of emergency on Feb.
+5 for 15 days to annul a Supreme Court ruling that quashed convictions against nine opposition leaders and ordered his government to free those held in prison.
+The emergency ended on Tuesday.

-The Supreme Court later on Tuesday issued a temporary stay, asking all state institutions to follow the state of emergency declaration until it deliberated on a resolution submitted to the court by the parliament.
+The Supreme Court after the parliament vote on Tuesday issued a temporary stay, asking all state institutions to follow the state of emergency declaration until it deliberated on a resolution submitted to the court by the parliament.

 The resolution raised questions about the legality of the vote to extend the state of emergency.